 I love to hand quilt.
-However, but I am choosy about which ones I spend the time on to hand quilt.
-I found the pre-marked top and had to quilt it knowing this quilt, Queen Anne’s Star Whole Cloth quilt, would be worth the many hours to complete.
+However I am choosy about which ones I spend the time on to hand quilt.
+I found the pre-marked top, Queen Anne’s Star Whole Cloth quilt, and knew it would be worth the many hours to complete with hand quilting.

 The finished size is 92″ x 100″.

 Queen Anne’s Star Whole Cloth quilt has a medium blue linen top, wool batting, and the pre-printed muslin back.
 I put the pre-marked side up in the quilt frame so I can see the design to do the hand quilting.
 This one only has 5 spools of quilting thread in it, unlike the Welsh Beauty (https://indianaquilter40.blogspot.com/2009/09/welsh-beauty-wholecloth-quilt.html) which had 7+.

 I used Hobbs wool batting (http://www.hobbsbatting.com/products/hobbs-tuscany-batting/hobbs-tuscany-100-wool-batting/ ) for this quilt and it was so easy to stitch.
 This batting still has the lanolin in it, and even with the extra weight of the linen it quilted so easy.

 Binding is the same blue linen as the top (2.5″ strips).
 I folded the strip in half and ironed.
 It was then sewed down by machine on one side and finished by hand on the other.
 I also hand cross stitched tag gives my initials, place, date (2009) and sewed it to the muslin back at a corner.